Best Movers from California to Washington (2025 Cost Data)

 - Weather: Washington state rarely experiences extreme weather to worry about.
 Your move should be unaffected by the weather conditions.
 However, it's always a good idea to check the forecast ahead of time and maybe prepare for a little rain!

-- Mover's insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
+- Mover's insurance: By law, interstate movers have to give you basic insurance known as “released value protection” at no extra cost.
 When planning a move in Washington state, explore movers' insurance options for added peace of mind.
 Many moving companies offer Released Value Protection at no extra cost, covering items at 60 cents per pound.
 Enhance your protection by discussing Full Value Protection with the moving company or exploring personalized plans with third-party insurance providers.
 Understand coverage limits, potential extra costs, and read reviews to make an informed decision on your Washington state moving insurance.

 Things to do in Washington